 Given that laptops are increasingly becoming less expensive with each passing year, should you find yourself in a situation where your laptop requires service, you may find yourself asking if you should repair or replace your laptop.
-This article endeavors to answer that very question for you.
+So, should you?
+Should you repair or replace your laptop?

 Before throwing your laptop out in frustration, let’s take a look at a few scenarios where fixing your computer may be a better solution for you.
 Additionally, we’ll discuss several ways in which you can breathe new life into that laptop of yours, and perhaps make it faster than it was the day you bought it.
 Finally, I’ll show you what to look for when purchasing a used laptop.

 You First Need to Assess the Situation

 People have a tendency to make poor decisions when a crisis hits.
 For example, if one has an auto accident, the first thought is, “How do I replace my car?”
 One of the hardest things to do is to honestly assess the situation.
 In as much as this applies after an auto accident (or a after having splashed soda on your laptop), you need to honestly assess the situation.